YaleDHLab/dhlab-site/_news/2017-07-19-fall-2017-dh-classes.md

 spotlight: false
 image_layout: simple
 teaser: |
-  Upcoming Courses Looking for classes to take this fall?
+  Looking for classes to take this fall?
 Check out a few exciting DH-related courses being offered!
 ---

 Looking for classes to take this fall?
 Check out a few exciting DH-related courses below!